phalado/Tic-Tac-Toe/README.md

 This repository contains a command prompt implementation of the classic Tic-Tac-Toe game, built with the Ruby language.

-Inside the bin/main file, you'll find the TicTacInterface class, which handles user interactions; inside lib/logic.rb, you'll find TicTacLogic, a class which implements all logic of the game.
+Inside the bin/main file, you'll find the Tic Tac Toe Interface class, which handles user interactions; inside lib/logic.rb, you'll find Tic Tac Toe Logic, a class which implements all logic of the game.

 ## Getting Started